-If you are expecting a delivery to arrive after you have vacated, you must advise us before you check out.
-Failure to do so will result in parcels not being accepted.
+If you are expecting a delivery to arrive after you have vacated, you must tell us before you check out.
+If you do not tell us, we won't be able to accept it.
 You must also provide us with current contact details and collect or arrange collection within 48 hours of delivery.

 Any deliveries held and not collected within the agreed time will be returned to sender.